uchicago-cs/cmsc23320/website/projects/project1_rubric.rst

   reports a different score (in these cases, we will run the tests manually to verify we can get the same score you are getting)

-- **New files**: If you added any new files C files to the repository, please list them here.
+- **New files**: If you added any new C files to the repository, please list them here.

 - **New functions (in existing files)**: If you added new functions to any of the files we provided to you, or if you modified any existing function, please list them here.